sapiencexyz/plugin-sapience/README.md

 ## 🔒 Security Considerations

-Please be aware that MCP servers can execute arbitrary code, so only connect to servers you trust.
+Please be aware that the Sapience server can execute arbitrary code, so only connect to servers you trust.

 ## 🔍 Troubleshooting

-If you encounter issues with the MCP plugin:
+If you encounter issues with the Sapience plugin:

-1. Check that your MCP servers are correctly configured and running
+1. Check that your server is correctly configured and running.
-2. Ensure the commands are accessible in the ElizaOS environment
+2. Ensure the server URL is accessible in the ElizaOS environment.
-3. Review the logs for connection errors
+3. Review the logs for connection errors.
-4. Verify that the plugin is properly loaded in your character configuration
+4. Verify that the plugin is properly loaded in your character configuration.

 ## 👥 Contributing